Infrastructure and Billing

 NOME Credits are the canonical billing unit for cloud infrastructure usage.
 Credit summaries include total balance, available credits, usage this period, and included monthly allocation.

-The credits system tracks offline savings separately — tasks run on-device using local models consume no credits.
+Tasks run on-device using local models consume no credits.
 BYOK mode routes to providers from your machine with no Nome credits consumed.

 Token normalization across providers

 Different providers use different tokenization strategies and pricing models.
-NOME normalizes token counts into comparable metrics across all providers, enabling fair cost comparison and budget-aware routing.
+NOME normalizes token counts into comparable metrics across providers, enabling fair cost comparison and budget-aware routing.

 The telemetry dashboard shows input and output tokens for each provider simultaneously, with normalized cost-per-token equivalents.